Donna Pincus, Ph.D.

 Director, Child and Adolescent Fear and Anxiety Treatment Program

-Dr. Donna Pincus is an Associate Professor at Boston University and has been the Director of the Child and Adolescent Fear and Anxiety Treatment Program at the Center for Anxiety and Related Disorders at Boston University for the past 21 years.
+Dr. Donna Pincus is CAS Professor of Teaching Excellence at Boston University and has been the Director of the Child and Adolescent Fear and Anxiety Treatment Program at the Center for Anxiety and Related Disorders at Boston University since 1999.
 Dr. Pincus graduated summa cum laude and Phi Beta Kappa from Brandeis University in 1991 with a B.A. in psychology.
 She completed her Ph.D. in clinical psychology at Binghamton University, specializing in the assessment and treatment of children’s fears and anxieties and children’s coping with stressful events.
 She completed her clinical internship at the University of Florida Health Sciences Center and joined the faculty at Boston University in 1999.

 Dr. Pincus has focused her clinical research career on the development of new treatments for children and adolescents with anxiety disorders and their families, with a particular focus on understudied and highly impaired populations of youth.
 She has also investigated the role parents and families play in the development, maintenance, and prevention of childhood disorders.
 She has been the recipient of numerous research grants from the National Institute of Mental Health (NIMH), as well as from local foundations.
 Dr. Pincus is currently collaborating with public school districts to test the feasibility and efficacy of using interactive web-based treatments for panic disorder and other anxiety disorders in middle and high schools.
-She is also co-leading a pragmatic clinical trial funded by the Patient Centered Outcomes Research Institute (PCORI) to evaluate the relative effectiveness of face-to-face and online formats for treating child and adolescent anxiety in pediatric health care settings in four regions of the U.S. (Pacific Northwest, Southeast, Northeast, and Midatlantic).
+She is also co-leading a pragmatic clinical trial funded by the Patient Centered Outcomes Research Institute (PCORI) to evaluate the relative effectiveness of therapist-led versus online formats for treating child and adolescent anxiety in pediatric health care settings in four regions of the U.S. (Pacific Northwest, Southeast, Northeast, and Midatlantic).
 Dr. Pincus’ current research focuses on ways to develop and refine treatments for child and adolescent anxiety disorders, as well as on novel ways to integrate treatments for child anxiety into community settings, such as schools and pediatric primary care.
 Dr. Pincus’ research laboratory involves undergraduate and graduate students, and Dr. Pincus mentors students in developing their own research projects.